lizmat/raku-all-modules/cpan/ELIZABETH/P5oct/README.md

 DESCRIPTION
 ===========

 This module tries to mimic the behaviour of the `oct` of Perl 5 as closely as possible.
+It has been deprecated in favour of the `P5hex` module, which exports both `oct` and `hex`.
+Please use that module instead of this one.

 AUTHOR
 ======